Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Callaway has averaged 12.5 receiving yards per game in his two career matchups against the Falcons, 31.0 fewer than his over/under for Sunday's game.
+- Against the Falcons, Callaway has averaged 12.5 receiving yards per game in his two career matchups, 31 fewer than his over/under for Sunday's game.

-- In two matchups, Callaway has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Falcons.
+- This week Callaway will face the NFL's 16th-ranked pass defense (245.4 yards allowed per game).

-- The Falcons are conceding 245.4 passing yards per game this season, the NFL's 16th-ranked pass defense.
+- The Falcons have conceded 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances